Second Person Point of View: A Writer's Guide

 Should you write your novel in the second person?

-In a word: no. In the opinion of almost every editor we spoke with, if you aim to start a career as an author, then 99.9% of the time, writing a novel in the second person is a bad idea.
+The short answer?
+No. In the opinion of almost every editor we spoke with, if you aim to start a career as an author, then 99.9% of the time, writing a novel in the second person is a bad idea.
 Here are some of the reasons they give:

 It's an additional set of hurdles you don’t need